-The post Getting down and dirty with lake water quality data appeared first on SAS Learning Post.
+The post Digging deeper into weather data, with custom SAS Analytics! appeared first on SAS Learning Post.

 Like many words, if you just say "Cat 5" different people might think you're talking about different things.
 Computer geeks might assume you're talking about category 5 network cabling.
 But around this time of the year, most people in the southeast US will probably assume you're talking about a category […]